-Taking into account the fact that all areas of private law are now increasingly governed by a body of norm of both a national law and the European Union law, the aforementioned monograph is not focused on any particular area of private law and is not structured according to its (i.e. the law) traditional concepts and institutions.
-Professor Basedow explained that with that book he wished to create a counterbalance to the growing specialization of law and lawyers reflected in many publications on private law of the European Union, which he considered harmful to the consistency of the legal system (and I share the same concern because it does not seem reasonable to attempting to justify existence or emergence of a special branch or sub-branch of law for some set of legal norms that are not distinguished by a separate method of regulation and specific social relations as an object of regulation).
+Given such approach, and taking into account the fact that all areas of private law are now increasingly governed by a body of norm of both a national law and the European Union law, the aforementioned monograph is not focused on any particular area of private law and is not structured according to its (the law) traditional concepts and institutions.
+Professor Basedow explained that with that book he wished to create a counterbalance to the growing specialization of law and lawyers reflected in many publications on private law of the European Union, which he considered harmful to the consistency of the legal system.

-In connection with that, Professor Basedow drew our attention to the fact that he focused to analyze precisely foundations of private law of the European Union, general principles enshrined in the EU legislation and reflected in the practice of the European Court, as well as the related procedural and methodological framework, that is, the external manifestations of the EU private law.
+In connection with that Professor Basedow drew our attention to the fact that he focused to analyze precisely foundations of private law of the European Union, general principles enshrined in the EU legislation and reflected in the practice of the European Court, as well as the related procedural and methodological framework, that is, the external manifestations of the EU private law.